pleaseRedo/Lisp/Calculator/README.md

 Code is hard to read:

 In order to make the output more readable, I made lot of effort on re-ordering the output from (+ (1 2)) to (1 + 2) etc.
-"So the code looks extremly hard to understand".
+"So the code looks extremely hard to understand".
 This is what I got from the department and I will take that as a commendation.

 More examples
 Input: '(+ a + b + c + d + e)  '(+ f + g + h + i + j + k)